tektechnologies/Instructor-Prep/301/week_2/class-07/README.md

 - Ask students what is happening with the Home Route.
 - What is happening with the (req, res) this is passing the callback function.
 - that takes in a request and a response.

-# Lets build the weather route when we get back from break

----

 ## Ten Minute Break